Answering FAQs About TryMarine Restore

 Question: Is TryMarine a liquid or a granular, and what’s it made of?

-Answer: TryMarine is a proprietary colloid liquid formulation.
-It is designed to accelerate the decomposition of muck, reducing chemical oxygen demand (COD).
+Answer: TryMarine is a patented liquid formulation that is sprayed on the surface.
+It is designed to accelerate the decomposition of muck and reduce sediment oxygen demand.

 Question: Have there been any studies or third-party validation of TryMarine yet?